irene2mana-T3A2-2023/SakuraPantryServer/README.md

 Acts as middleware for Express, enabling Cross-Origin Resource Sharing (CORS).\
 CORS is crucial for web application security, as it regulates how a web application can make requests to different domains, ensuring controlled and secure interaction with external resources.

+### `crypto-js`

+JavaScript library that provides cryptographic functionality.
+In our application, it's primarily used for secure encryption and decryption operations.
+This can include generating secure random tokens, hashing, or any other cryptographic needs that ensure data security within our application.

 ### `dotenv`

 Facilitates the management of environment variables.
 By separating configuration from code, it enhances security and flexibility, especially crucial for handling sensitive data like API keys and database credentials.